dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 fucking smart, they will know.

 > That's actually what VC's and Angel's do: they read people to
-> leverage business relationships, with precision.
+> leverage business relationships, *with precision*.
 And people entrust
-> them with *billions* of dollars to do so, with precision.
+> them with *billions* of dollars to do so, *with precision*.
 They have
 > hundreds of times more experience at the negotiation table and
 > managing board politics.

+Picture it like this.
+Do you want to be part of this conversation?

+> "Oh yeh... we invested several hundred million of our 5 year funding
+> cycle on that shiny startup.
+But we forget to ask this one leeeettle
+> question and we lost all *their* money."

 More in the section on signaling.
 Just remember.  **Poker Face**.